braginets/InteractiveDismiss/README.md

-[DEPRECEATED] Since iOS13 this is build-int feature
+[DEPRECEATED] Since iOS13 this is build-in feature

 #  Simple Interactive Transitions using UIViewPropertyAnimator